ALTo: Adaptive-Length Tokenizer for Autoregressive Mask Generation: Experiments

-We demonstrate that the pixel encoder is necessary for the reconstruction of complex masks.
-As shown in Table~\ref{tab:pixel_encoder_ablation}, removing the pixel encoder leads to a significant drop in reconstruction gIoU on the Multi-Target-SA1B validation dataset, indicating that pixel-level features are crucial for capturing fine-grained mask details.
-We compare different penalty coefficients during stage 1.5 training and analyze their impact on adaptive-length prediction to select an appropriate value, as shown in Fig.~\ref{fig:coefficient}.
-The results indicate that a coefficient of 0.01 achieves a good balance between IoU and a wide range of predicted lengths, with high standard deviation and entropy.
-Therefore, we adopt this value for stage 2 training.
+\paragraph{Ablation on ALTo.} We first verify the necessity of the pixel encoder for reconstructing complex masks.
+As shown in Table~\ref{tab:pixel_encoder_ablation}, removing the pixel encoder leads to a substantial drop in reconstruction gIoU on the Multi-Target-SA1B validation set, confirming that pixel-level visual features are essential for capturing fine-grained mask details.
+We also study the effect of different penalty coefficients during Stage 1.5 training on adaptive-length mask prediction, as illustrated in Fig.~\ref{fig:coefficient}.
+The results show that a coefficient of 0.01 strikes an optimal balance: it maintains high mask quality (in terms of IoU) while enabling a diverse range of predicted token lengths, as evidenced by high standard deviation and entropy in output lengths.
+We therefore adopt this value for Stage 2 training.

+\paragraph{Ablation on ALToLLM.} To better understand the key components driving ALToLLM’s performance gains, we conduct comprehensive ablation studies on gRefCOCO~\cite{liu2023gres}, with results summarized in Table~\ref{tab:ab}.
+Our analysis reveals that ALToLLM’s improvements in mask quality primarily stem from two factors: (1) pretraining on Multi-Target-SA1B, a dataset containing scenes with multiple and structurally complex objects, and (2) the pixel encoder, which provides high-resolution visual cues that refine mask boundary reconstruction.
+Moreover, the adaptive-length setting in SFT not only improves token efficiency—reducing the average output length by approximately 50\%—but also slightly enhances mask quality.
+This demonstrates that adaptive token generation effectively eliminates redundancy while preserving, and even improving, mask quality.
+Finally, GRPO contributes marginally to absolute performance metrics but helps the model learn an effective trade-off between mask quality and token efficiency.